isomerpages/moe-presbyterianhigh/_dsa-exercise/DSA STEM.md

 ---
 # **DSA STEM**

-**(Science, Technology, Engineering & Math)**
+**(Science, Technology, Engineering &amp; Math)**

-##### DIRECT SCHOOL ADMISSION (DSA) EXERCISE 2022
+##### DIRECT SCHOOL ADMISSION (DSA) EXERCISE 2023
-The school leverages its Applied Learning Programme (ALP) to inspire our young on the beauty of discovering and creating things, and raise the aspiration of students to pursue STEM-related courses and careers to address challenges of the future so as to improve lives.
-Through authentic learning experiences in the area of Health Science, our ALP develops competencies such as critical and inventive thinking, grit and problem solving skills in our students.
-Students will also be exposed to block-based coding using micro:bit and develop prototypes to solve real-life issues.
+Our Applied Learning Programme (ALP) seeks to broaden our students’ exposure to Science, Technology, Engineering &amp; Mathematics (STEM) through Health and Food Science to promote sustainable lifestyles.
+We leverage ALP to inspire our students on the beauty of discovery and innovation.
+We want to raise the aspiration of students to pursue STEM-related courses and careers to address challenges of the future.
+Through hands-on exploration and discovery, students learn about organic chemistry through soap making and beeswax wrap making.
+Students will also get to develop computational skills through coding with micro:bit.
+They will apply the design thinking process and use their computational skills and knowledge to ideate and design prototypes to solve real-world problems.

 ##### DSA EXPECTATION

-Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school, and participate in the activities related to the talent they are selected for from year 1 to 4.
+Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school and participate in the activities related to the talent they are selected for from year 1 to 4.

 ##### SELECTION CRITERIA